autotest/autotest-docker/index.rst

 ``docker_cli/run_volumes`` Prerequisites
 ---------------------------------------------

-*  Remove filesystems are mounted and accessable on host system.
+*  Remove filesystems are mounted and accessible on host system.
 *  Containers have access to read & write files w/in mountpoints

 ``docker_cli/run_volumes/volumes_rw`` Configuration
 ----------------------------------------------------
-*  The ``host_paths`` and cooresponding ``cntr_paths`` are most important.
+*  The ``host_paths`` and corresponding ``cntr_paths`` are most important.
    They are the host paths and container paths comma-separated values to test.
-There must be 1:1 coorespondance between CSVs of both options
+There must be 1:1 correspondence between CSVs of both options
 *  ``run_template`` allows fine-tuning the options to the run command.
 *  The ``cmd_template`` allows fine-tuning the command to run inside the container.
 It makes use of shell-like value substitution from